The 9 Best Icy Strait Point Excursions for Your Alaska Cruise in 2023

 I put these Icy Strait Point cruise excursions in order based on what I know Alaska visitors will love.
 I also keep in mind some of the other tips on choosing Alaska cruise excursions I’ve previously shared.
 For each excursion, I list which cruise companies offer that one – so you can see whether your cruise is on the list.
 Read on for the best Icy Strait Point excursions for your upcoming Alaska cruise.

-In this post, I promote travel to a national park that is the Lingít Aaní of the Huna Tlingit peoples.
+In this post, I promote travel to a national park that is the Lingít Aaní (traditional lands) of the Huna (Hoonah) Tlingit people.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
-To learn more about the peoples who call these lands home, I invite you to explore Native Land.
+To learn more about the people who call these lands home, I invite you to explore Native Land.

-This post was originally published in March 2020, and was updated in May 2021 and October 2021.
+This post was originally published in March 2020, and was updated most recently in November 2022 for the coming season.

 The Best Icy Strait Point Cruise Excursions

 Given how many cruise companies offer a number of interesting and unique shore excursions in Icy Strait Point, it was hard to choose which ones to recommend.
 But, I’ve weighed the options and consider these nine to be the best Icy Strait Point and Hoonah cruise excursions.
 Here’s how I calculated the scores:

 - I went through all of the Icy Strait Point excursions and chose the ones I think are worth doing (the V factor 😂)

 - I looked at the number of cruise companies offering that excursion in 2022.

 - I force-ranked the excursions by uniqueness.
 (That means each excursion gets its own number, no ties)

 - I gave each excursion a boost or deduction for being a good value based on the “Money-to-Time” Math.